betty-van/100-days-of-code/r1-log.md

   - Lecture 0 Git
   - Read Eloquent JS Chapter 4
   - Completed sum of a range exercise in chapter 4
+  - Completed reverseArray and reverseArrayInPlan exercises in chapter 4

 ## Day 18: 11-7-19